jLagosCarrera/MeteoApp/README.md

   </a>
 </p>
 <h1 align="center">MeteoApp</h1>
 <p align="center">MeteoApp is a weather forecast web app.
-MeteoApp is built with JavaScript over AngularJS framework along some libraries like uiRouter and Redux and geoNames and openWeatherMap API services.
-The purpose of this application is the deploy of a modern web application using the latest technology on the market.</p>
+MeteoApp is built with JavaScript over AngularJS framework along some libraries like uiRouter or Redux and API services from geoNames and openWeatherMaps.</p>
 <h2 align="center">Demo</h2>
 <p align="center">There is a demo of the application hosted on Netlify with continuous deploys on the following link:</p>
 <p align="center"><a href="https://meteoapp.netlify.com">https://meteoapp.netlify.com</a></p>